Chinese Garden MRT Station

 Opened 5 Nov 1988

 Chinese Garden MRT Station (EW25) is an above-ground station along the East West Line (EWL).
-It sits within the Lakeside planning subzone, adjacent to the Yuhua West subzone, and is physically located along Boon Lay Way, near the junction with Jurong Town Hall Road.
+It is located along Boon Lay Way, near the junction with Jurong Town Hall Road.

 The station is named after the Chinese Garden, one of many attractions within the Jurong Lake district that this station serves.
 It also serves clusters of condominiums and HDB housing developments around the Yuhua area.